List of thrush species

 Thrushes and allies form the passerine bird family Turdidae.
-The International Ornithological Committee (IOC) recognizes 193 species of thrushes.
-One hundred four of them are in genus Turdus and the rest are distributed among 15 other genera.
+In 2024, the International Ornithological Committee (IOC) accepted 193 species of thrushes, with one more added in 2025.
+Of these, 105 are in the genus Turdus and the rest are distributed among 15 other genera.
 This list includes five extinct species that are marked (X).

 This list is presented according to the IOC taxonomic sequence and can also be sorted alphabetically by common name and binomial.